THE STRATEGIC IMPERATIVE OF STAYING INFORMED ON REGULATORY CHANGES

 4. ADAPTATIONS FOR EXISTING COMPANY STRUCTURES:

-This process involves a thorough review and potential amendment of corporate governance structures and internal policies where necessary.
-The goal is to ensure companies’ compliance and alignment with the revised law, promoting sustainability, competitiveness, and transparency, thereby enhancing investor confidence.
+This will involve a full review, amending where possible, of corporate governance structures and internal policies wherever applicable.
+The goal is to ensure each company conforms and aligns itself with the revised law.
+The law is aimed at creating sustainable, competitive, and transparent companies, thereby enhancing investor confidence.

 5. EMPLOYMENT AND LABOR LAW REVISIONS:

-Recently, the MHRSD, through its Qiwa platform, announced several significant reforms, including reducing the probation period for employees to 90 days, compulsory authentication of employment contracts, and the launch of the Service Certificate.
-These reforms aim to improve work experience verification and contribute to a stable labour market.
+Recently, the MHRSD has approved a score of new labour reforms through the Qiwa platform – reducing the employee probation period to 90 days, compulsory verification of employment contracts, and following the auspicious of the launch of the Service Certificate.
+These reforms will support the extension of verifying work experience and maintaining a stable labour society.

 TAKEAWAY

-Recent reforms exemplify the Saudi government’s dedication to accommodating the needs of emerging industries, promoting innovation, and creating a business-friendly, attractive foreign investment environment.
-Staying informed about regulatory developments and changes in company structures in Saudi Arabia is not only a compliance duty but also a strategic imperative for ensuring the continuity and operational efficiency of Saudi entities.
+Regulatory changes highlight the willingness of the Saudi government to address the needs of new industries, encourage innovation, and a desire to provide a business-friendly, attractive foreign investment environment.
+Being aware of regulatory changes and developments in company structures and regulatory structures in Saudi Arabia is not only a compliance duty but more so a strategy to satisfy the requirements of Saudi entities in regard to compliance and continuing business operations.